 - Schedule VII consists only of butyl nitrate

 The classification of the drugs involved will impact the severity of the charges and potential penalties.
-Generally, offenses involving Schedule I and Schedule II drugs are considered more “serious” and prosecuted more aggressively than cases involving Schedule V, Schedule VI, or Schedule VII drugs.
+Generally, offenses involving Schedule I and Schedule II drugs are considered more serious and prosecuted more aggressively than others.
 While marijuana is still banned in Tennessee, it is only classified as a Schedule VI drug.
 (Marijuana is considered a Schedule I drug at the federal level.)

-- Possession with Intent.
-If someone has a substantial amount of a controlled substance and other paraphernalia that suggests they intend to distribute the drugs, they may face “possession with intent” charges.
-Possession of small bags, scales, cash, and other tools typically used to facilitate drug sales in addition to the drugs themselves can compel prosecutors to pursue these charges.
-Keep in mind a sale does not actually have to take place.
-Prosecutors need only prove beyond a reasonable doubt that an accused party intended to sell the drugs.
-Possession with intent is a felony offense, and a conviction could result in multiple years of incarceration.
-The specifics and severity of the consequences will depend on the classification of the controlled substances, the quantity involved, and any prior criminal history
+- Possession with intent: If someone has a substantial amount of a controlled substance and other paraphernalia that suggests they intend to distribute the drugs, they may face “possession with intent” charges.
+Possession of small bags, scales, cash and other tools typically used to facilitate drug sales, in addition to the drugs themselves, can lead prosecutors to pursue these charges.
+Keep in mind that a sale does not actually have to take place.
+Prosecutors need to prove beyond a reasonable doubt that the accused party intended to sell the drugs.
+Possession with intent is a felony offense and a conviction could result in multiple years of incarceration.
+The specifics and severity of the consequences will depend on the classification of the controlled substances, the quantity involved and any prior criminal history.

-- Drug Trafficking and Conspiracy.
-Someone participates in drug “trafficking” if are involved in the production, transportation, distribution, and/or sale of controlled substances.
-Someone also may be charged with drug “conspiracy” if they agreed to carry out a drug trafficking scheme with one or more other parties.
-Mandatory-minimum penalties apply to these cases, and convictions will result in unavoidable incarceration, exorbitant fines, and protracted periods of probation.
+- Drug trafficking and conspiracy: Someone participates in drug “trafficking” if they are involved in the production, transportation, distribution and/or sale of controlled substances.
+Someone may also be charged with drug “conspiracy” if they agree to carry out a drug trafficking scheme with one or more other parties.
+Mandatory minimum penalties apply to these cases, and convictions will result in unavoidable incarceration, exorbitant fines and protracted periods of probation.
 Federal trafficking charges could be pursued if prosecutors believe drug trafficking activity crossed state lines.
 Other factors, including where drugs were regularly produced and sold as well as what controlled substances were involved, will also influence sentencing.

-- Drug Manufacturing.
-Drug manufacturing covers any situation where someone facilitates manufacturing of synthetic controlled substances, such as methamphetamines, or participates in the finishing processes for cultivated or grown products, such as marijuana.
+- Drug manufacturing: Drug manufacturing covers any situation where someone facilitates the manufacturing of synthetic controlled substances, such as methamphetamines or participates in the finishing processes for cultivated or grown products, such as marijuana.
 In either situation, manufacturing charges have a one-year minimum prison sentence if convicted.
 Someone can face these charges even if they had no intent to distribute and only planned to use the resulting substances recreationally.
-Convictions can also lead to exorbitant fines, mandatory community service, probation, and other penalties.
+Convictions can also lead to exorbitant fines, mandatory community service, probation and other penalties.